Make specified cells read-only to protect them from unwanted changes but still allow navigation and copying of data.

 In many cases, you will need to configure a certain column to be non-editable.
 Doing this does not change its basic behaviour, apart from editing.
 This means that you can still use the keyboard navigation Ctrl/Cmd+C, and Ctrl/Cmd+V functionalities, and drag-to-fill, etc.

 To make a column non-editable, declare it in the

 columns configuration option.
 You can also define a special renderer function that will dim the

 editor value.
 This will provide the user with a visual cue that the cell is non-editable.

 Non-editable specific cells

 The following example shows the table with non-editable cells containing the word "Nissan".
-This cell property is optional and can be easily set in the Handsontable configuration.
+This cell property is optional and you can easily set it in the Handsontable configuration.